 1. Size Doesn’t Matter

 Prepare yourself, because we’re about to make the world’s most-feared swimmer seem cute – that’s right: cute!
-The smallest species of shark, known as the dwarf lanternshark, grows to be just over the length of a pencil at 8 inches.
+The smallest species of this fearsome predator, are known as the dwarf lanternshark, can grow just over the length of a pencil at 8 inches.
 There’s at least ten different species of sharks whose full lengths are below 12 inches.
 Adorable, right?

-If you think that’s impressive, wait until you find out about the megalodon shark.
+If you think that’s impressive, wait until you find out about the megalodon.
 Also known as the “megatooth” shark, this species of shark was known to reach lengths between 40 and 70 feet.
-We’ll let that sink in for a minute… Thankfully, there’s nothing to worry about now though, as these sharks have been extinct for many years.
+We’ll let that sink in for a minute… Thankfully, there’s nothing to worry about now though, as these creatures have been extinct for many years.

 If you want to measure yourself up against the sheer size of some of these sharks, or even compare the size of your hand to the little ones, then you can do it here at Blue Reef Tynemouth’s Summer of Sharks event this summer.